 Any proposals for this allocation must be in accordance with a comprehensive masterplan that has been previously approved by the LPA.
 It shall include a clear phasing strategy as part of an integrated approach to the delivery of infrastructure to support the scale of the whole development in line with Policy JP-D 1 'Infrastructure Implementation'.
-This should include the delivery of highways infrastructure, surface water drainage, grey infrastructure including utilities provision, green and blue social infrastructure and ensure coordination between phases of development.
+This should include the delivery of highways infrastructure, surface water drainage, grey infrastructure including utilities provision, green and blue infrastructure, broadband, electric vehicle charging points, recreation provision and social infrastructure and ensure coordination between phases of development.